ipfs-inactive/ci-sync/readme.md

-## repo-defaults
+## ci-sync dashboard
-> Tool for checking and fixing repositories from Protocol Labs to adher to our standard
+> CI dashboard for Protocol Labs projects

 - Jenkins for CI if exists + passing
   - Means removal of any other CIs if they exists